yzzlqyxc/FWrepo/README.md

    - HTTP 200 Status Code is returned with the department details in the response body.
 - **Upon Failure**:
    - HTTP 404 Status Code is returned with "Department Not Found" in the response body.
    - HTTP 500 Status Code is returned with "An unexpected error has occurred" in the response body.

+### GET `/getEmpInfo`
+- **Expected Input Parameters**:
+   - `cid` (int) - The client ID.
+   - `eid` (int) - The employee ID.
+- **Expected Output**:
+   - Returns the information of the specified employee.
+- **Upon Success**:
+   - HTTP 200 Status Code is returned with the employee details in the response body.
+- **Upon Failure**:
+   - HTTP 404 Status Code is returned with "Employee Not Found" in the response body.
+   - HTTP 500 Status Code is returned with "An unexpected error has occurred" in the response body.

 ### GET `/getOrgInfo`